inasafe/inasafe-doc/docs/source/developer-docs/platform_linux.rst

 Achievements
 ............

-.. note:: This is optional and thus not hard coded into the makefile.
+.. note:: This is optional and thus not hard coded into the Makefile.

 Optionally you can enable nose achievments which is a motivational tool that gives you little achievement awards based on your test